-Are you interested in volunteering?
-Volunteerism is the act of donating a person’s time, effort, and service without financial compensation.
-Although most volunteering positions are unpaid, applicants looking to make a difference and to gain valuable experience should consider sending an email message inquiring about such opportunities.
+If you're looking to volunteer, you likely know that it involves donating your time, effort, and service.
+While most volunteer roles are unpaid, applicants looking to make a difference and gain valuable experience should consider sending an email message inquiring about such opportunities.

 Drafting Your Cover Letter

 Volunteering opportunities are not always listed by an organization’s Human Resources department, so make sure you research who to contact and how best to reach them.

 When writing a cover letter for a volunteer position, mention your related work or volunteer experience, if applicable.
 Keep your cover letter professional, just like you would if you were applying for paid employment.

 Utilize this time to market yourself to the organization.
 This cover letter is your opportunity to introduce yourself and your intentions right off the bat.
 When drafting the letter, be sure to describe your interest in the position as well as your relevant experience and background.

 Provide examples of how you embody the organization’s mission statement, values, and core principles.
 In addition to your cover letter, include your resume.
 You may also want to include letters of recommendation written by personal or professional references who can describe and attest to your experience, skills,

 Sample Letter for a Volunteer Position

 This is an example of a cover letter for a volunteer position.
 Download the volunteer position cover letter template (compatible with Google Docs and Word Online) or see below for more examples.

 Sample Letter for a Volunteer Position (Text Version)